purvikapadia59/Customer-Type-Segmentation/README.md

-# 🛍️ Customer Type Prediction Project
+# 🛍️ Customer Segmentation App

 ![Python](https://img.shields.io/badge/Python-3.11-blue?style=flat-square&logo=python)

-> A **Machine Learning** project to predict customer types using clustering & classification, with a **Tkinter GUI** and interactive visualizations.
+> A **Machine Learning** project to segment customers using **K-Means Clustering** with a **Tkinter GUI** and interactive cluster visualization.

 ---

 ## 📌 Overview

-This project analyzes customer behavior data from a shopping mall and segments customers into different types using **machine learning algorithms**.
+This project analyzes customer data from a shopping mall and segments customers into different types based on **age, annual income, and spending score**.
 It includes a **GUI-based interface** built with **Tkinter**, making it user-friendly and interactive.

 Focus areas include:
 - Customer demographics analysis
-- Data visualization
+- Data preprocessing & normalization
-- Clustering to identify customer groups
+- Customer segmentation using **K-Means Clustering**
-- Interactive prediction interface
+- Interactive GUI for prediction
+- Cluster visualization within the GUI

 ---